 |“Hoooot!
 That is an ‘ Instrument of the Sirens!’
 I have to admit, at first I did not believe you were real… That Instrument, along with the seven others in the set, has the power to wake the Wind Fish!
 You must collect them all!
 I was instructed to give you directions…Your next goal is north, in Goponga Swamp!!
 Hoot, indeed!”|

 After completing Tail Cave, head left and you’ll meet up with the Owl once again.
 The feathery fellow will talk about how he didn’t think Link was even real…but will then go on to say that you need to collect seven more of the Instruments of the Sirens.
 The owl tells us that our next destination is up north in the Goponga Swamp.

 After the owl has flown away, head up and you can now jump over these holes using Roc’s Feather.
 Walk left and then up to return to Mabe Village.
 Immediately the two boys will come running towards you, telling you that a band of moblins came to the village and dognapped BowWow, the chain chomp located just west of Marin’s House.
 You can go check it out for yourself, even speaking to BowWow’s owner, Madam MeowMeow.
 Our quest to save BowWow takes us through the Mysterious Forest again, so head up to enter the Woods.
-Make your way to the northeast part of forest and exist to the east.
+Make your way to the northeast part of forest and exit to the east.

 You’ll be back in the area where we saw a piece of heart earlier, but could not reach it.
 Now that we have Roc’s Feather, jump over the gap and pick up the Piece of Heart!
 Use Roc’s Feather once again to jump over the gap and then head up.
 Walk to the right and you can talk to the strange owl statue here to find out some more cryptic information in regards to the Wind Fish.
 Then enter the cave to reach the Moblin’s Hideout.